dmbarbour/glas/docs/GlasLang.md

   - this could be supported as a design pattern

 - refactoring of pattern matching
+  - develop a decent syntax for pattern matching-like behavior
   - it is feasible to build DSLs around %br, %bt, and %sel ops
   - this supports flexible refactoring and composition of pattern-matching
   - there aren't many languages that support this effectively!